 There is strong evidence of asthma incidents related to exposure, according to Bullock.

 Poor air quality also contributes to increased levels of respiratory infections and circulatory problems, according to Bullock.
-People living in lower income neighborhoods in DC are facing these health difficulties, and communities of color have the disproportionate burden, according to Bullock.
+People living in lower-income neighborhoods in D.C. are facing these health difficulties, and communities of color have a disproportionate burden, according to Bullock.